-The LM90 is equipped with operational circuitry designed to detect fault conditions concerning the remote diode.
+The LM99 is equipped with operational circuitry designed to detect fault conditions concerning the remote diode.
 In the event that the D+ pin is detected as shorted to V{DD} or floating, the Remote Temperature High Byte (RTHB) register is loaded with +127°C, the Remote Temperature Low Byte (RTLB) register is loaded with 0, and the OPEN bit (D2) in the status register is set.
-As a result, if the Remote T_CRIT setpoint register (RCS) is set to a value less than +127°C the ALERT output pin will be pulled low, if the Alert Mask is disabled.
+As a result, if the Remote T_CRIT setpoint register (RCS) is set to a value less than +127°C the ALERT and T_Crit output pins will be pulled low, if the Alert Mask and T_Crit Mask are disabled.
 If the Remote HIGH Setpoint High Byte Register (RHSHB) is set to a value less than +127°C then ALERT will be pulled low, if the Alert Mask is disabled.
-The OPEN bit itself will not activate the ALERT or T_CRIT_A outputs.
-If the remote temperature reading is greater than its T_CRIT level when the OPEN bit is set the T_CRIT_A will remain inactive.
+The OPEN bit itself will not trigger and ALERT.

 In the event that the D+ pin is shorted to ground or D-, the Remote Temperature High Byte (RTHB) register is loaded with -128° C (1000 0000) and the OPEN bit (D2) in the status register will not be set.
-Since operating the LM90 at -128° C is beyond it's operational limits, this temperature reading represents this shorted fault condition.
+Since operating the LM99 at -128° C is beyond it's operational limits, this temperature reading represents this shorted fault condition.
 If the value in the Remote Low Setpoint High Byte Register (RLSHB) is more than -128° C and the Alert Mask is disabled, ALERT will be pulled low.

-Remote diode temperature sensors that have been previously released and are competitive with the LM90 output a code of 0°C if the external diode is short-circuited.
+Remote diode temperature sensors that have been previously released and are competitive with the LM99 output a code of 0°C if the external diode is short-circuited.
 This change is an improvement that allows a reading of 0°C to be truly interpreted as a genuine 0°C reading and not a fault condition.